When you give in to your fear, you are stuck in inaction, procrastination, or obsession over perfection.

 Books are unwritten, movies are not produced, ideas are left in the dark, love lies dormant, and the world is robbed of your gifts and talents.

 My daughter Kristy was born without a right hand.
 It does not hold her back!

 She’s very involved in CrossFit.
 CrossFit is a fitness company that describes its strength and conditioning program as “constantly varied, high intensity, functional movement.”
 (Wikipedia)

 One exercise Kristy was unable to do in the past was pull-ups.
 The owner of the gym had an idea.
 He designed a special “hook” to fit Kristy’s stub.

-She can now do over 100 pull-ups with the rest of the class.
-That's one tiny example of taking bold action.
+She can now do over 100 pull-ups with the best of them.
+That’s one tiny example of her bold life.

 When we hold back out of fear, we hold others back as well.

 I write in order to help you move forward when you are afraid.
 I will continue to encourage you, inspire you, and guide you into living a fearless and bold life.